GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 # oxd-node

 ## Overview
-The following documentation demonstrates how to use oxd's Node library to send users from a Node application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+The following documentation demonstrates how to use oxd's Node.js library to send users from a Node.js application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.